rgoggins/resume/README.md

-# resume
+# CV/Resume
-Likely my most up-to-date resume
+This is my most up-to-date resume.